Shyama (Hindi actress): Personal life

 She was married to cinematographer Fali Mistry in 1953.
 Her husband was a Parsi (Zoroastrian) from Bombay, India.
 They kept the marriage secret for as many as 10 years because of the fear that Shyama's career would suffer if her marriage became known; in those days, it was thought that the fan following of female stars became less as soon as they married.
-The marriage was revealed to the public shortly before the birth of their first child, their elder son.
+The marriage was revealed to the public shortly before the birth of their first child, their eldest son.
 The couple had three children, two sons, Faroukh and Rohin, and a daughter Shirrin.
 Fali Mistry died in 1979, thereafter she continued to stay in Mumbai.
 Their marriage seemed to have worked out well and they got along well with each other.
 In a 2013 interview, she reportedly said, "My greatest weakness was always Fali."

 Shyama's close friends were actress Ameeta and Johnny Walker.
 Nasir Kazi, Johnny Walker's son, expressed his grief on hearing the news of her death.
 In an interview with Mid-Day, he said, "It's really disheartening to know about the demise of Shyama aunty.
 She had done several films with my father and in a lot of them, she paired with him also.
 In fact, in the film that was made on his name "Johnny Walker", she was the heroine with him.
 Her son Faroukh Mistry is a cinematographer.
 Faroukh's previous film to hit the theatres was Angrezi Mein Kehte Hain in the year 2018.

 Death

 Shyama died on 14 November 2017 due to a lung infection at the age of 82.
 She is buried at Badakabarastan, Marine Lines in Mumbai, India.

+Her husband, Fali Mistry had died earlier in 1979.